Richard-Meadows/roam-magazine-theme/README.md

 • Copy-paste the code from the stylesheet into Stylus, and save it as a custom context for Roam Research (or use the equivalent extension for other browsers).

-• Check back for updates periodically.

-• There are probably smarter ways of doing this but this is what I'm doing.
+• You'll have to check back for updates periodically with this method, since I don't know how to automate it (sorry).